 Updates are sent by the API via Update messages.
 With EMA these messages are sent via the onUpdateMsg callback method of the OmmConsumerClient interface registered at subscription time.
 Update messages always contain values for pieces of data that the application already received.

-Statuses indicate the state of a data item values or the state of the related event stream.
-Statuses are sent by the API via Status messages.
+Status Events indicate the state of a data item values or the state of the related event stream.
+Status are sent by the API via Status messages.
 With EMA these messages are sent via the onStatusMsg callback method of the OmmConsumerClient interface registered at subscription time.

 Level 1 Data Item example (Skip this workflow)